oarcscience/ith.oarc.science/neu/celt/lasi/lasi00.md

 #### \[1831, 1834\]

 ###### Scanned and proofed by Phillip Brown.
-Additional formatting and proofreading at Intangible Textual Heritage by John B. Hare.
+Additional formatting and proofreading at Intangible Textual Heritage by Jean Lelievre.
 This text is in the public domain in the US because it was published prior to 1923.

 ------------------------------------------------------------------------